 - Do precisely nothing to verify the accuracy of the ghost claims to which the verified FFS fee schedule amounts were applied.

 - Perform no reality check on the resulting estimate of health care services utilization

-- Do not compare the results to the market prices for direct primary care services revealed in your own study’s market survey
+- Do not compare the results to the market prices for direct primary care services revealed in your own study’s market survey.

 Anyone see a potential weakness in this methodology?

 Milliman identifies its methodology as a tidy “apples-to-apples” comparison of FFS primary care services and direct primary care services measured by a common yardstick.
-But that look comes with the feeling that Milliman have emulated Procrustes, gaining a tidy fit to the iron bed of the fee schedule by cutting off the theoretical underpinnings of direct primary care model.
+But that look comes with the feeling that the Milliman emulated Procrustes, gaining a fit to the iron bed of the fee schedule by cutting off the theoretical underpinnings of direct primary care model.

 Whether for the average patient panel size (~450) reported in Milliman’s survey of DPC practices, or for the specific panel size (~500) for the DPC practice in Milliman’s case study, $8 PMPM ($96 PMPY) works out to less than $50,000 per PCP per year.
 That’s not credible.